 In the course, George talks about the fact that if the keyword research is done properly, that off page SEO is barely even necessary.
-While that is true to some extent, it is some seriously wishful thinking.
+While that is true, it is a little hard to find such keywords.
 It is possible to find keywords that will get you traffic without building backlinks but the good ones are extremely hard to find.
 The course doesn’t really acknowledge that and as such, gives you some overly simple strategies to get backlinks.
-The problem is, George’s backlink strategy is laughable at best and honestly won’t help a site get ranked if there is even minimal competition.
+The problem is, George’s backlink strategy could be improved and won’t help a site get ranked if the competition is a little stiffer.

 That does it for now.
 We will finish this Google Sniper review in the next post.
 In the meantime, know that there are some true golden nuggets of information in Google Sniper.
 New and more experienced marketers alike can benefit from learning the strategies it teaches.
 Check it out here: